-He, or she, (there are a lot of women in car sales these days,) is the professional while you are the trepidatious amateur.
-That doesn’t mean they will lie to you, but they do have a lot of persuasive tricks up their sleeves.
+They are professional.
+In comparison, you are a trepidatious amateur.
+That doesn’t mean they will lie to you, but they have many persuasive tricks up their sleeves.

-9 Tactics & Techniques Used By Car Salespeople
+Nine Tactics and Techniques Used By Car Salespeople

 Let me clear the air, I’m not saying all car dealers and the car salesman they employ are dishonest.
-There are many professional car salespeople out there making an honest living trying to shake the stigma that surrounds their profession.
+Many professional car salespeople are making an honest living and actively trying to shake the stigma surrounding their profession.

-However, there are still many dealers that run dealerships like juicers.
-Attempting to squeeze every dime they can out of each and every customer that walks through the door. (yeah, I see you over there).
-It’s always better to be prepared before walking into a car dealership because you never know who you’re going to run into when walking through the door.
+However, many dealers run dealerships like juicers, attempting to squeeze every dime they can out of every customer that walks through the door.
+(Yeah, I can see you over there).
+Preparing before walking into a car dealership is always better because you never know who you will run into when walking through the door.

 1) Bait and Switch Advertising

-This is when a car is advertised at one price, but when you show up at the dealership it’s no longer available.
+Bait and switch advertising is when you arrive at the showroom, a car advertised at one price is no longer available.
 “Since you’re here,” they’ll say, “This one is very similar,” pointing to one priced considerably higher.

 It’s a frustrating practice, but one that’s becoming easier to avoid as more dealers put their inventory online.
-You can avoid most of this by doing your car shopping online.
-This way you can find the specific vehicle you want, then call or email to check they still have it.
-Yes, they could still switch on you, but it’s harder and less likely.
+You can prevent most of this by doing your car shopping online.
+This way, you can find the specific vehicle you want, then call or email to check if they still have it.
+Yes, they could switch on you, but it’s more complicated and less likely.
 So to avoid becoming a victim of the bait and switch, check inventory on their website.

-Read more detail on how to avoid the bait & switch car dealer scam here.
+Read more detail on how to avoid the bait & switch car dealer scam.

-“Let me talk to my manager,” he’ll say, before disappearing for maybe 20 minutes.
+“Let me talk to my manager,” he’ll say before disappearing for maybe 20 minutes.
 Is he talking to his manager?
-Possibly, but he may also be visiting the bathroom, grabbing a fresh coffee and checking his email.
+Possibly, he may also be visiting the bathroom, grabbing a fresh coffee, and checking his email.

-How to deal with it, you have a few options?
-Have your research already done and know how much you you want to pay for the car.
-This should and will cut out most of the “back-and-forth” to the manager.
+How to deal with it?
+You have a few options.
+Have your research and new car offer calculated before entering the dealership.
+You will cut out most of the “back-and-forth” with the manager.

 4) Focus on the Monthly Payments

-This is a very common sales technique, for the simple reason that it suits a lot of buyers.
-They’re not concerned what the vehicle actually costs, they just want to know the monthly payment fits their budget.
-This is why the salesman will often start the conversation by asking what you’re paying now.
+Focusing on the monthly payment is a prevalent sales technique for the simple reason that it suits a lot of buyers.
+They’re not concerned about the vehicle costs.
+They want to know if the monthly payment fits their budget.
+Car salespeople like to start their fact-finding mission by asking what you’re paying now.

-The problem with this is that it’s very easy for the salesman to lower the monthly payment.
-Just increase the down payment, extend the repayment period, (or lease duration,) or both.
-This could leave you paying something very close to the manufacturer’s suggested retail price (MSRP) and not receiving the deal you “think” you’re getting.
+The problem with this is that it’s straightforward for the salesman to lower the monthly payment.
+Just increase the down payment, extend the repayment period (or lease duration,) or both.
+You may pay something very close to the manufacturer’s suggested retail price (MSRP) and not receive the deal you “think” you’re getting.

 The way around this is to bring the conversation back to the price of the car.
 And this is just as important when you plan to lease.
-Don’t forget that you’re paying the difference between the agreed sale price and the residual value.
-By bringing down the total price of the vehicle you will lower your overall monthly payment.
+Don’t forget that you pay the difference between the agreed sale price and the residual value.
+By bringing down the total price of the vehicle, you will lower your overall monthly payment.

 5) Baffle You With Numbers

-There are four numbers the salesman will bat around: the price, the down payment, the value of your trade-in and the monthly payment you’ll be making.
-What they’ll do though is switch back and forth between these, making it hard for you follow.
-(Sometimes this goes by the name, the “4 square method.”)
+There are four numbers the salesman will bat around: the price, the down payment, the value of your trade-in, and the monthly payment you’ll be making.
+What they’ll do, though, is switch back and forth between these, making it hard for you to follow.
+(Sometimes, this goes by the name, “4 square method.”)

 6) The Hard Sell

-Yes, there are still some sales people still practice this, even though it turns off many potential customers.
+Yes, some salespeople still practice this, even though it turns off many potential customers.
 They’ll follow you around the showroom, talking and asking questions all the time.
 They rely on the fact that most people are too polite to tell them to go away.

-If you encounter a salesman like this and you’re not comfortable, leave.
-There are lots of other legitimate car dealerships to go to.
-(And of course it’s another reason for doing all your car buying research over the internet rather than face-to-face.)
+If you encounter a salesperson like this and you’re not comfortable, leave.
+There are lots of other legitimate car dealerships to visit.
+(And, of course, it’s another reason for doing all your car buying research over the internet rather than face-to-face.)

 7) The Ben Franklin Car Salesman Technique

-It’s said that Ben Franklin devised a unique way to guide his decision-making.
+Ben Franklin devised a unique way to guide his decision-making.
 He’d divide a sheet of paper into two columns.
-On one side he’d list reasons for making the decision, on the other went the reasons against.
+On one side, he’d list reasons for making the decision; on the other side was why he was against the decision.

-Car salesmen will sometimes use this technique to woo an undecided customer.
-On the “For” side of the sheet they’ll write all the things the customer has said they like about the car.
-This could be things like, “Plenty of room for the kids,” or, “I like the performance.”
+Car salespeople will sometimes use this technique to woo undecided customers.
+On the “For” side of the sheet, they’ll write everything the customer has said they like about the car.
+Some of these statements could be, “Plenty of room for the kids,” or, “I like the performance.”

-Then they’ll ask the potential buyer what reasons he has for not buying the car, the “Againsts”.
-Faced with a blank column the buyer often finds it hard to list anything.
+Then they’ll ask the potential buyer what reasons he has for not buying the car, the “Against.”
+Faced with a blank column, the buyer often finds it hard to list anything.
 If he does, the salesman can then identify ways around those problems.

 How to deal with this?
-Well, just be very clear about what you don’t like.
-You’re not going to cause offense.
-Alternatively, you could say something like, “Ah ha, trying the old Ben Franklin close, eh?”
+Well, be very clear about what you don’t like.
+You’re not going to offend.
+Alternatively, you could say something like, “Ah-ha, trying the old Ben Franklin close, eh?”

 8) Hidden Fees

-The monthly payment looks good and you’ve said, “Okay, let’s do this,” or something similar.
-Then they hit you with a bunch of fees and charges.
+The monthly payment looks good, and you’ve said, “Okay, let’s do this,” or something similar.
+Then you’re presented with a much higher payment that is full of a bunch of fees.

-These aren’t completely bogus because you will need to pay title fees and maybe some others too depending on where you live.
-What you should watch for though is anything extra or excessive.
-Why would you need a “Vehicle Preparation Fee” for example?
+These aren’t entirely bogus because you will need to pay title fees and others, depending on where you live.
+What you should watch for, though, is anything extra or excessive.
+Why would you need a “Vehicle Preparation Fee,” for example?
 Isn’t preparation part of the price?
 Check out my article on when a dealer prep fee becomes a scam.

-The issue with these additional fees and charges is that by this point you’re committed and it’s very hard to say no, which is precisely why they do it.
-Your best strategies are to (a) find out what fees your DMV charges, and (b) ask the salesman to explain exactly what they are for and why you need them.
+The issue with these additional dealer fees is that by this point, you’ve committed, and it’s tough to say no, which is why they do it.
+Your best strategies are to (a) find out what fees your DMV charges and (b) ask the salesman to explain what they are for and why you need them.

 What they will also do is try to sell you a whole bunch of things you don’t need.
-Glass protection, tire protection, rustproofing and so on.
-Their argument is, “You’ve spent a bunch of money on this vehicle, shouldn’t you spend a little extra to protect it properly?”
-Just say no, you can normally pick up anything they’re trying to sell you at a fraction of the cost elsewhere.
+Glass protection, tire protection, rustproofing, and so on.
+They argue, “You’ve spent a bunch of money on this vehicle.
+Shouldn’t you spend a little extra to protect it properly?”
+Just say no. You can typically pick up anything they’re trying to sell you at a fraction of the cost elsewhere.

-Let’s be fair, dealerships exist to sell cars and they need to make a profit.
-They problem is, the salespeople are very good at persuading and influencing the vague and uncertain.
-By sharing these nine car sales tactics with you, (notice we didn’t call them “tricks“), we’re trying to level the playing field.
+Let’s be fair, dealerships exist to sell cars, and they need to make a profit.
+The problem is that the salespeople are very good at persuading and influencing the vague and uncertain.
+By sharing these nine car sales tactics with you, (notice we didn’t call them “dealer tricks“), we’re trying to level the playing field.

-As we noted several times, the most important thing for you is to be prepared when you walk into that showroom.
+As I have noted several times, the most important thing for you is to prepare before walking into that showroom.
 Know what you want and what you’re willing to pay.
-Be prepared for the car sales professional to bring their “A” game along with a full array of tactics to bear on you.
+Be prepared for the car sales professional to bring their “A” game and a full array of tactics to bear on you.
 All you have to do at this point is be polite but firm.

-It’s also important to understand the car buying process.
+It’s also essential to understand the car buying process.
 That’s why AutoCheatSheet.com exists, so please take full advantage of the information we provide.

-As always, I recommend using an online referral service such as Ryde Shopper, Motor Trend and Cars Direct before physically walking into a car dealership.
-Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealer’s are willing to be more flexible on price.
-Please consider them the next time you decide to buy a used car online, they will save you a lot of money.
+I recommend using an online referral service such as Ryde Shopper, Edmunds, Motor Trend, and Cars Direct before walking into a car dealership.
+Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealers are willing to be more flexible on price.
+Please consider them the next time you buy a used car online.
+They will save you a lot of money.